 Slowly increase the pump flow to an aortic pressure of 65 milligrams of mercury [1].
 Close the inferior vena cava with a 4/0 polypropylene running suture [2].

-Talent increases the pressure of the pump flow.
+Talent increases the pump flow to reach an aortic pressure of 65 mmHg.

 Talent sutures the inferior vena cava with a 4/0 polypropylene running suture.